mfseese/mfseese.github.io/_pages/about.md

 * POLI 11: Introduction to Comparative Politics
 * POLI 127: Politics of Development
 * POLI 120: Contention and Conflict in Africa

+You can find the most recent syllabi for these courses, along with my teaching statement, elsewhere on this website.